 I am a company-sponsored student but would be interested in participating in an internship at another company?
 Is that possible?

-INSEAD Career Services
+INSEAD Career Development Centre

 We regret that Career Development staff is unable to meet with candidates before the start of the programme.
 However, once on campus, MBA Career Development Centre offers a wide range of training and several opportunities for counselling sessions.